Clinical safety and regulatory information (including intended use)

 Evidence of the app's use and benefits

-Gro Health provides multi-platform access to remotely monitored (where delivered by clinical teams) behavioural change support.
+Gro Health provides multi-platform access to remotely monitored (where delivered by clinical teams) structured education, behavioural change support and coaching.

-Users are able to log their health over time and connect with popular wearables and health services.
-Users can engage in a library of on-demand behaviour change programmes providing Cognitive Behavioral Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness Based Therapy (MBT), on-demand activities, sleep aids, mindfulness techniques and exercises, and human 1-to-1 and group coaching for counselling and guidance.
+Users are able to log their health and food over time and connect with popular wearables and health services.
+Users can engage in a library of on-demand behaviour change programmes providing Cognitive Behavioral Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness Based Therapy (MBT), nuttrition plans and support, on-demand activities, sleep aids, mindfulness techniques and exercises, 360° immersive experiences and human 1-to-1 and group coaching for counselling and guidance.

-The app delivers therapeutic care in areas including weight management, mental health, hypertension, sleep, and cardiovascular disease.
+The app delivers therapeutic care in areas including nutrition and weight management, mental health, hypertension, sleep, and cardiovascular disease.

-Most people will find Gro Health a useful too to provide mental and physical health and wellbeing information.
-Gro Health is intended to provide mental health and wellbeing support for people diagnosed with:
+Most people find Gro Health a useful tool to provide mental and physical health and wellbeing education, behavioural change support and coaching to support self-selected health goals.

 - Major depressive disorder